astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 >x;[?@5?>?t?U????>1?$?7?(??=@??????c?>??H??>??h??7w>S^y??????-?????????CJ=??{??	????>D???|?>??zK3=?z??d=??ID/association_football ???>???j8Q?ao)?
 2???>)?|???
 ```

-If we look at the distance between 2 words `ID/united_states` and `ID/world_war_ii`, there are 400 bytes, thus there is no delimiter in new model.
+If we look at the distance between 2 words `ID/united_states` and `ID/world_war_ii`, we find 400 bytes, thus there is no delimiter in new model.
-Btw, it proves that each element weighs 4 bytes, i.e. it is float.
+Btw, it proves that each element weighs 4 bytes, i.e. it is `float`.

-It is not a bug.
-If we look at the old model, it has a delimiter (and then, we have support for old models in dl4j, see below).
-Obviously, the model format has changed; I don't know, who introduced that - maybe, gensim.
+It is not a bug: obviously, an old model has a delimiter, but then the model format has changed; I don't know, who introduced that -- maybe, gensim.

 Of course, we can determine model format automatically, because we know word vectors size (it is written in the model file prefix),
 but it is much simpler to set it up in parameter and, most probably, no one would use old models.